wuan/circuitpy-logger/Readme.md

 DEVICE_MAP="119=BME680"
 ```

-mapping the real address to one of the supported sensor names: `SHT4x`, `SGP40`, `SCD4x`, `BMP3xx`, `BME680`.
+mapping the real address to one of the supported sensor names: `SHT4x`, `SGP40`, `SCD4x`, `BMP3xx`, `BME680`, ...

 ## Installation

-1. Download
-   * dependency map `adafruit-circuitpython-bundle-YYYYMMDD.json`
-   * module file archive `adafruit-circuitpython-bundle-8.x-mpy-YYYYMMDD.zip`

-   from https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases to the main folder.
-2. Extract the module file archive in place.
-3. Update the release name variable in `install.py`
-4. run `./install.py` which will copy all relevant dependencies and the sources to `/Volumes/CIRCUITPY`
+Run `./install.py` which will copy all relevant dependencies and the sources to `/Volumes/CIRCUITPY` when connecting a CircuitPython device.